-Even though patients thinking about getting breast augmentation at our Boston practice do quite a bit of research before their consultations, many women are quite surprised about the range of breast implant options available.
-Silicone versus saline is just the beginning when choosing breast implants.
+Even though patients thinking about getting breast augmentation do quite a bit of research before their consultations, many women are quite surprised about the range of breast implant options available.
+Saline vs silicone implants is just the beginning when choosing among the options.

 And beyond the choice of implant filling, breast augmentation patients also need to make decisions about implant size and profile, in addition to whether they want implants in front of or behind the chest muscle and where they want the surgeon to make incisions.
 In this blog post, though, we’ll focus primarily on the difference between silicone and saline implants and which one would be right for you.